EntitySeaker/GHeditor/README.md

 - Automatic database finder

 ### Installation
-Just download from https://github.com/EntitySeaker/GHeditor/releases, press inject and done!
+Just download from https://github.com/EntitySeaker/GHeditor/releases, execute and done!

 ### Credits
 Volk#3321 the creator and maintainer of this program.<br>